Prologis (PLD)

 AI Analysis | Feedback

-- Leasing of Logistics Facilities: Providing industrial warehouse and distribution space for rent to customers across various industries.
+- Leasing of Logistics Facilities: Providing modern warehouse and distribution space to businesses for their supply chain and fulfillment operations.

 AI Analysis | Feedback